naiquevin/ape/README.md

 ## Under the hood

-The working is pretty simple.
+The implementation is quite simple.
 The tool stores the original diff with some metadata under the `~/.ape` directory.
 This means ape macros persist across emacs sessions.

 After restarting emacs, just run `C-c x v` or `M-x ape-view-macro` to list all macros and activate the one you want.
 Simply running `M-x ape-execute` will also prompt you to select the macro.

+Also, even though the term "record" is used, technically it's not recording actions inside emacs.
+It just computes the diff of the source file before starting and after stopping a macro "recording".
+This means you can have an LLM generate the example change in one code path, modify it to your liking and then use `ape` to make similar change in rest of the code paths.

 ## MCP server